nmeri17/suphle-docs/src/docs/v1/routing/index.md

 1) request comes in for v1, we skip v2
 2)  v2, we slice the array from v2, and load backwards till a match is found

+Note that while mirroring, the authStorage is switched to the alternative used on the switched renderers.
+Can this be changed?

 You don't have to Extend api route collections. we're not reading its parents automatically from a numerically indexed array of versions cuz it won't be immediately understood by a human reader